nullworks/catbot-database/README.md

 # catbot-database
-A database for custom catbot navbotbot paths.
+A database for custom catbot navbot paths.
 Be sure to put you nav meshes into your /tf/maps/ folder.

 ## Automated Nav Mesh install